markcsie/TrivialFileTransferProtocol/README.md

 # TrivialFileTransferProtocol

-Implementation of Trivial File Transfer Protocol using socket programming in C
+Implementation of Trivial File Transfer Protocol using UNIX socket programming in C